creditcardGenius Team

 • The best overall credit card in Canada is the American Express Cobalt Card.

-The best credit card in Canada: American Express Cobalt Card
+Canada’s best overall credit card: American Express Cobalt® Card

 5.0 Genius Rating